 During this semester I am doing a research project on my own.
 Instead of delivering a product, I deliver new knowledge to the community.
 The core theme I wanted to explore is the field of Aesthetics of Intelligence.
 This field continues on the fields of aesthetics of form and aesthetics of interaction.
 As more and more products incorporate a form of artificial intelligence, it is important to think about how we shape the abstract and artificial “beings” that we create.
 The area that I explore is the implementation of culture in behavior of intelligent agents.
 What role, hierarchy and behavior should our voice assistant have, for example?
 To connect this study to my interest in film, I try to explore how designers should communicate these aspects of their (non functioning) prototypes in videos.

 The research is still going on at this time.
 I expect to be able to showcase my results after June 11th.
 During my research I have made 6 different videos, showcasing different cultural aspects based on the cultural framework of Hofstede.
 You can watch one of the videos down here.
 A group of participants watched the 6 different videos, I asked the participants to rank each video on that same cultural framework and asked what aspects of the video made them give that rating.
 Currently, I am analyzing the results, after which I can make a framework of storytelling and cinematic recommendations for designers to communicate their prototyped agents either to other designers, team members or the outside world.
-More information will follow!
+The key elements of the project can be found in the ‘Past’ section of my portfolio.
+For now I have to wait for the assessment results.
+After that, I might be publishing the paper if the results are positive.

 Next to my research project, I follow the course “Researching the future everyday”.
 This course focuses on exploring how our future lives will look like and create research artifacts to create knowledge for future designs.
 Together with a group of 3 I am working on exploring the future of shared music listening.
 As we see current trends in the practice of listening to music as becoming more individualized, we extrapolated a future vision that is even more solo.
 Music can than possibly be composed, created and mixed by AI and make every song specifically tailored to you.
 The problem arises however, if you were to listen to music together.
 The music that you know has been made for you, no one knows the versions you like.
 Is it still possible to feel a certain connection between the listeners?
 How should this problem be solved, could AI for example help?